Skip to main content

 OAuth consent screen showing permission options

-All actions performed through MCP are tracked as done on behalf of the authenticated user.
+All actions performed through MCP are tracked as done on behalf of the authenticated user, and carry a via MCP marker so the audit trail distinguishes AI-driven actions from ones performed directly in the app.

 Permissions